The New Age of Retail & Demand Forecasting

 Preparing for a Digitally Driven Future of Retail

 To cater to today’s highly informed customer, decisions based on mere intuition won’t make the cut.
 Your competitors are arming themselves with the right retail technologies to thrive in the new-age eCommerce and you need to as well!
 Demand forecasting is one such technology that should become an integral part of every eCommerce and omni-channel retail business to become future-ready, meet customer demand, and increase sell-throughs and profits.
 Using an AI-powered tool like Intelligence Node’s plug & play Assortment Intelligence solution, empowers you to beat your competitors and win the online shopper.
 From monitoring price sensitivities and product visibility, to curating the best product assortment and ensuring product availability, you can truly have it all when you use AI and ML in retail.

-Predictive analytics provides better and valuable insights that would otherwise go unnoticed.
+Predictive analytics provides better and more valuable insights that would otherwise go unnoticed.
 With the amount of data that goes into it, software used to predict future outcomes helps you make the best decisions regarding your business.
 The more the data that goes into it, the better the chances of it giving accurate results.
 You can experience these advantages only when you use an AI-powered solution that can help predict with utmost precision taking many key factors into account.
 Solutions such as those by Intelligence Node give you the option to explore the highest growth opportunities.